Chinmayamission/CFF/docs/responses/data_options.md

 }
 ```

-To add up matching values in `paymentInfo`. set the `queryType` to `paymentInfoItemSum` and specify the names of payment info items in `queryValue`.
+To add up matching values in `paymentInfo`. set the `queryType` to `paymentInfoItemPaidSum` and specify the names of payment info items in `queryValue`.
 For example, this could be useful for showing the amount a user has paid for multiple items (such as item 1 + item 2 + discount).

 ```
 {
-  "label": "Amount paid for registration", "queryType": "paymentInfoItemSum",
+  "label": "Amount paid for registration", "queryType": "paymentInfoItemPaidSum",
   "queryValue": [
     "Main",
     "Discount"